CompArchFA17/FinalProject/docs/index.md

 We made custom architecture that can multiply two 6x6 arrays of 5 bit unsigned integers (or smaller arrays, if you pad the rest of the matrices with zeros).

-To run the program, clone the [repository](https://github.com/poosomooso/FinalProject) and run `./6by6multiply.sh`.
-If you wish to try different matrices, you can change the matrices in`setup_memory.py`.
+To run the program, clone the [repository](https://github.com/poosomooso/FinalProject), run the command `chmod 755 ./6by6multiply` and then run `./6by6multiply.sh`.If you wish to try different matrices, you can change the matrices in`setup_memory.py`.

 ## Implementation